Who we are

 Please send a short covering letter outlining why you are interested in this role and what you would bring to it, along with your CV.

-Shortlisted candidates will be notified by Wednesday 23rd October and invited for a first round interview on Monday 28th, or Tuesday 29th October between 4 and 7pm.
+Shortlisted candidates will be notified by Wednesday 27th November and invited for a first round interview on 3rd or 4th December.

 All interviews will be held at a venue near Kings Cross St Pancras.